Sweet Dinner Rolls (No Bread Machine)

 I wish my waist-line loved dinner rolls as much as I do.
 It CLEARLY does not, but I’m just gonna have to worry about that later because the words for today are: SWEET DINNER ROLLS!!!
 But not just any sweet dinner rolls people.
 These uh-maaay-zing homemade honey butter dinner rolls.

 They.
 Are.
 Everything!
 Everything I tell ya!!
 Soft, golden, buttery, squishy, chewy, yeasty, sweet, dinner roll.
 I can smell them as I type and they’ve been out of the oven for an hour.
 There are only a few homemade yeast roll recipes that I can make being that yeast hates me.
 Seriously it does, I say it all the time.
 This recipe and my grandma barb’s yeast roll recipe are my favs!
-They always come out so beautiful and leave me feeling like a BOSS honey!!
+They always come out so beautiful and leaves me feeling like a BOSS honey!!
 And y’all I really get to thinking I’m all that when I can whip up a big homemade spread AND some addictive scratch-made dinner rolls to boot.
 Work chile!

 If you aren’t very good at making homemade dinner rolls then try out this recipe.
 It’s quick, easy and uses simple ingredients that I’m willing to bet that you have in your kitchen right now.
-Oh yeah and it doesn’t even require a bread machine or kneading.
+Oh yeah, and it doesn’t even require a bread machine or kneading.

 Oh and don’t even THINK about skipping that whipped honey butter!
 It is soooo good!
 It really takes these sweet dinner rolls from tasting “oh these are really good” to “ohhhh yaaaas laaawd jeezuuusss!”
 (I’m in such rare form today, just ride with me m-kay.
 I need a nap.)
 You can even add in cinnamon or pumpkin spice to really give these a kick.